ferminmoli/angular-phoenix/README.md

 For developing the frontend:

-* Navigate to the frontend directory
+* Navigate to the client directory
 * Install all dependencies with `npm install`
 * Start the dev server with `ng serve`